Becoming an Entrepreneur

 - Business Plans: A Step-By-Step Guide: This guide to writing a business plan will outline the most important parts and what should be included in an effective plan.

 - Small Business Encyclopedia: Developed by Entrepreneur.com, this searchable encyclopedia features a range of topics relevant to small businesses.

 - PolicyMap: Easy-to-use online mapping with data on demographics, real estate, health, jobs and more in communities across the US.

-- Understanding the Grocery Industry: Provides basic understanding of the U.S. grocery industry including major participants, industry financials, current operating trends, and industry trends.
+- Understanding the Grocery Industry: Provides a basic understanding of the U.S. grocery industry including major participants, industry financials, current operating trends, and industry trends.